 - Sales by date: Sales by date can help you determine the best timing for your next pop-up.
 Knowing which days or hours were particularly busy is also useful information for planning special promotions and giveaways and for knowing when you need to add more staff.

 - Sales by customer: Sales by customer can be broken down to both the average total items and total dollars spent.
 You can use this data to create refined customer profiles, which you can then analyze to segment your customers.
 You’ll also gain insights into price sensitivity, purchasing habits, and product preferences that can inform online promotions and campaigns.

-- Sales by product: Zooming in on things like sales by stock-keeping unit (SKU), variants (e.g., color, size, etc.), and vendor can help you evaluate your products themselves.
-This information can tell you which product lines to invest in and which to consider scraping.
+- Sales by product: Zooming in on things like sales by stock-keeping unit (SKU), variants (e.g., color, size, etc.), and vendors can help you evaluate which product lines to invest in and which to consider scraping.
 Your bestsellers will also inform your visual merchandising and window displays.